+Best known until recently for the Incas, Macchu Picchu and Paddington Bear, Peru is now a key player on the world gastronomic stage with Peruvian restaurants popping up all over the world.Theirs is the ultimate fusion food — a result of centuries of immigration and the converging of cultures and cuisines.
 From the Spanish conquistadores who arrived in the 16th century, to later arrivals of African, Italian, Japanese and Chinese immingrants, fusion can be clearly seen in dishes such as the Japanese-influenced tiradito, a sashimi-style dish of raw fish 'cooked' in lime juice, or the popular chifa (Peruvian-Chinese food).

 Martin Morales, owner of London's first modern Peruvian restaurant, Ceviche, said: "All these people brought all their own foods and mixed them with Peruvian and created subcategories of cuisine that only exist in Peru.
 "Foreign influences aside, within the country itself the food is very diverse.
-The territory spans the soaring Andes, the tropical Amazon and the Pacific coast, meaning that the biodiversity is second to none.
-Peru has over 3,000 varieties of native potato.
+The territory spans the soaring Andes, the tropical Amazon and the Pacific coast, meaning that the biodiversity is second to none — Peru boasts over 3,000 varieties of native potato.
 Such incredibly dynamic produce means they have a lot to work with in the kitchen.

 This fits in perfectly with their national passion: food.
 From ritzy Lima suburbs to the remote Andean foothills, food is and always has been a hot topic.
 Martin said: "We cook a lot, we eat a lot, we're very critical of it and we're very passionate about it.
 We find it so fascinating."

-Try your hand at some Peruvian classics at home:Lemon Sole Ceviche
+Try out some Peruvian classics at home:Lemon Sole Ceviche

 Ceviche, 17 Frith Street, London, W1 www.cevicheuk.comLima London, 31 Rathbone Place, London, W1 www.limalondon.com